stavik31/Citizen-Centric-Human-Resource-Mangement-System/_notes/2024-04-30-Requirements-specification.md

 - Continuous integration for merging branches
 - Automated testing - 60% automated test coverage
 - Continuous delivery/deployment CI/CD
+- All interfaces should be defined with OpenAPI Specification v3

 ### Requirements (Non-Functional):
 - Aim for 99.9% uptime of server